beacon-biosignals/StableHashTraits.jl/README.md

 ### In 1.1

 This release includes substantial speed improvements.
-Refer to the benchmark results under **TODO**.

 - `HashVersion{1}` benefits from some limited speed improvements.
-- `HashVersion{2}` is a new hash context that is much faster (~1000x in some cases) than `HashVersion{1}`, favor it over `HashVersion{1}` in all cases.
-Since this version changes the hash values of some objects, to avoid breaking existing code `HashVersion{1}` is still the default.
+- `HashVersion{2}` is a new hash context that can be much faster (~1000x in some cases) than `HashVersion{1}`; favor it over `HashVersion{1}` in all cases.
+Since this version changes the hash values of some objects, `HashVersion{1}` is still the default to avoid breaking existing code.
 - `qualified_name` and `qualified_type` have been deprected, favor `stable_typename_id` and
-  `stable_type_id` which are much faster.
+  `stable_type_id` as they are much faster.
 - `fnv` (and `fnv32`, `fnv64`, and `fnv128`) implement the
 [Fowler-Noll-Vo](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function)
 hash algorithm; this was implemented as part of benchmarking to test low-overhad hash uses cases.
-It is lower overhead that `crc32`, as it does not require copying upon each call.
+It is lower overhead that `crc32`, as it does not require copying values on each call.
-- `root_version`: indicates what version of the trait implementations to use (1 or 2).
+- `root_version`: Most users can safely ignore this function.
+You only need to define `root_version` if you are implementing a context that defines `parent_context(x::MyContext) = nothing` (see `parent_context` details on root contexts).
+It indicates what version of the trait implementations to use (1 or 2).
 It defaults to 1 to avoid changing the hash values of exisitng root contexts, but should be defined to return 2 to make use of the more optimizied implementationsa.
-Most users will not have to worry about this, you only need to define `root_version` if your context defines `parent_context(x::MyContext) = nothing` (see `parent_context` details on root contexts).

 ### In 1.0: